Temecula Divorce Attorney

 Legal Representation for Temecula, CA, Divorce Cases

-The attorneys at the Law Offices of Catherine A. Schwartz have years of experience representing clients in the Temecula family court system.
+The attorneys at the Law Offices of Schwartz & Godbey have years of experience representing clients in the Temecula family court system.
 We understand that every marriage is unique; therefore, every divorce will entail unique issues.
 Our firm believes in providing client-focused representation in divorce, helping each client better understand their rights, options, and the proceedings that are likely to influence their lives for years to come.
 If you are preparing for a Temecula divorce, we can offer the legal representation you need to approach the situation with confidence.

 Why Should I Hire a Divorce Lawyer?